 If the Event Viewer solution was not successful, then you have one reliable solution available: reinstall Windows 10 again.

 After you have reinstalled your Windows 10, the store Data structure corruption error will not appear again.

 BSOD errors can create a lot of problems, but in most cases, they can be fixed with specialized tools.

-Did our solutions helped you fix Store data structure corruption error?
+Did our solutions help you fix Store data structure corruption error?
 Let us know in the comments below.